 A trial looking at stopping tamoxifen after 5 years or continuing treatment to 10 years in women with early breast cancer (aTTom)

 This analysis compared 5 years and 10 years of tamoxifen treatment for breast cancer.
-The trial was supported by Cancer Research UK.

 But researchers wanted to find out if taking tamoxifen for longer was better than taking it for the recommended 5 years.